Skip to content

 What’s the cheapest way to get insured on a parent’s car?

-A great way to see what the cheapest option for you is to shop around and compare.
+A great way to find the cheapest option is to shop around and compare.
 But remember that the best car insurance isn’t always the cheapest.

 Can I get my own insurance for my parents’ car?

-If you want to start building up your no claims bonus and you’re going to be using your parent’s car regularly, you could look at taking out a non-owner car insurance policy on your parents’ car.
-Not all insurance providers offer this though, and you’ll need to be upfront about the fact that you don’t own the car.
+If you want to start building up your no-claims bonus, you could look at taking out a non-owner car insurance policy on your parents’ car.
+But not all insurance providers offer this and you’ll need to be upfront about the fact that you don’t own the car.

 Can I get insured on my parent’s car when I’m learning to drive?